- API fetch

 Alternatives to inout

-- Use classes when you want shared mutable state.
+- Reference types: Use classes when shared state is required.

 To use inout